trevorblades/countries/examples/angular/README.md

   ],
 })
 export class GraphQLModule {}
 ```

-## Countries Service
+## `CountriesService`

 Let's create a `CountriesService` that all application classes can use to get the countries.
 We will use the dependency injection that Angular supports to inject it into the `CountriesComponent` constructor later.

 ```ts
 import { Apollo, gql } from 'apollo-angular';
 import { Observable, map } from 'rxjs';
 import { Country } from './countries/Country';
 import { Injectable } from '@angular/core';

 // write a GraphQL query that asks for information (name , capital, etc..) about all countries const COUNTRIES = gql`